Netflix Not Working on Samsung TV Fix is needed when the Netflix app fails to load, crashes, shows a black screen, or does not play content.

 Why is Netflix not loading on my Samsung TV?

-Can internet issues affect Netflix?
+Can internet issues affect Netflix on Samsung TV?